sheetalpat12/Nomster/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: 2.5.3

 * System dependencies

 * Configuration

-* Database creation
+* Database creation: Created a table named Places and User

 * Database initialization